-We monitor the water quality of the river at the vicinity area of our highways.
-The Water Quality Index (WQI) is used to indicate the level of pollution according to National Water Quality Standards for Malaysia (NWQS).

-monitoring stations across 4 of our highways
+Our Approach Indicator Our Mitigation We monitor the water quality of the river at the vicinity area of our highways.
+The Water Quality Index (WQI) is used to indicate the level Based on DOE water quality classification, the results are depicted into 3 categories: Oil spillage control by using sawdust of pollution according to National Water Quality Standards for Malaysia (NWQS).
+Routine maintenance of STP 25 monitoring stations across 4 of our highways Clean Slightly Polluted Polluted Allocation of waste bins